LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 We have highlighted the spots that are different from `tensorflow`.
 In contrast to the native `tensorflow` version without data privacy.
 Except for the importing of the `rosetta` package, only these several lines are different.

-`rosetta` provides a class, `SecureDataSet`, specifically for handling private data sets.
+`rosetta` provides a class, `PrivateDataset`, specifically for handling private data sets.
 Check the relevant source code for details.

 ```py
 # real data